It's easy, you have two options!

 You'll see the usual book form to enter all the metadata and manage all the publication's settings.
 The only difference is that you don't need the ebook file to put the page online!

-Your book will be available for pre-order on Amazon, Google Play, Apple and Kobo.
+Your book will be available for pre-order on Amazon, Google Play, Apple, Kobo and Barnes & Noble.
 You can set up a book page before providing the file up to 9 months in advance.
 You should provide the file (once ready) at least one week before the release date to make sure it's processed by all the stores in time.

 NOTA BENE: Kobo and Apple don't support free preorders.